 Mental health needs more sunlight, more openness, and more unashamed conversation.

 In 2019 I started experiencing mental health issues.
 Thanks to organizations like the ones below, I was able to find resources.

-It’s now 2022, and as mental health-related deaths continue to increase, we must openly discuss the topic and normalize how it impacts our lives.
-Here are some alarming facts I learned about mental health that motivated me to get help.
+It’s now 2022, and as mental health-related deaths continue to increase, we must openly discuss and normalize how it impacts our lives.
+I learned some alarming facts about mental health that motivated me to get help.